JadenBalogh/home-together-b/Documentation/Dev/Environment Setup.md

 ```cmd
 CREATE DATABASE HTDB;
 ```
 Replace "YOUR_DATABASE_NAME" in localSetup.json with whatever you used.

 Note: Before you run this example you must complete the "Updating your Local Version" section of the documentation in order for the MySQL Driver to be installed.
-To Test that everything is working set open your terminal in vscode to the /server directory and then run:
+To test that everything is working set open your terminal in vscode to the /server directory and then run:
 ```cmd
 node demodb.js
 ```